-"How much should I spend on marketing?"
-This question comes up in nearly every conversation with business owners, and the honest answer is always some version of "it depends."
-It depends on your revenue, your industry, your growth ambitions, your current market position, and countless other factors specific to your situation.
-Generic formulas can't capture this complexity.
+"How much should I spend on marketing?" comes up in almost every first conversation we have with a business owner.
+The honest answer is some version of "it depends," which is unsatisfying but accurate.
+The right number changes with your revenue, your industry, your growth ambitions, and your current position in the market.
+A generic percentage will not tell you what to do with the next $5,000.

 Established Businesses in Stable Markets

-These lower percentages work because established businesses benefit from accumulated brand equity, word-of-mouth referrals, and repeat customers.
-The marketing investment maintains momentum rather than creating it from scratch.
+These lower numbers work because established businesses have accumulated brand equity, word-of-mouth referrals, and repeat customers.
+Marketing is maintaining momentum that already exists.

 Growth-Focused Businesses